 3. If you wish to embrace the novelty …

 Whilst the Christmas waistcoat can be styled in ways to avoid looking like Colin Firth in Bridget Jones, in our humble opinion, one of the most fun ways to wear the Christmas waistcoat is to embrace the novelty.

 If your Christmas waistcoat doesn’t jingle when you walk, what’s even the point?

 4. If you wish to look like your dad …

 We, at Beyond Retro, have been lusting over dad-chic for a while now.

 You might remember our in-depth look into the dad-chic trend that took over your Instagram feeds this summer, and you can embrace the trend all through winter with the help of the Christmas waistcoat.

-Think Chandler Bing, and you’ve got this look nailed.
+Think dad at a cabin, and you’ve got this look nailed.

 5. If you wish to look high fashion …